 On 22nd October, they arrived in Dallas Fort Worth for a short time and then off to Los Angeles where they would let themselves go.
 Mum was so happy that she stayed at the Regent Beverley Wilshire which is where 'Pretty Woman' was filmed.
 They also went off to Disneyland where they went crazy on all the rides like they were young teenagers in love.
 Mum just followed Dad as he wanted to do anything and everything.
 Maybe one day I won't be so scared of rides.

 I'm so happy that Mum and Dad got to experience this amazing trip together.
-Dad actually bought a movie camera with him and I was so proud that he had learnt how to use it as he bought us back memories of their trip.
-There were no iPhones back then and the camera was a little heavy, but not only did he manage to work it out, he did an amazing job with it.
+Dad actually bought a movie camera that he could take with him.
+I was so proud that not only did he learn how to use it, but that he had bought us back some awesome memories of their trip.
 My Dad was pretty clever when he believed in himself.
-Now, I get to share these memories and they will live on with my two boys, Sam and Luke and their families one day.
+His memories will live on in me and with my two boys, Sam and Luke and their future families one day.